The Impact of Spectroscopic Redshift Errors on Cosmological Measurements

 We adopt two fitting strategies to perform full-shape cosmological inference: ShapeFit compression \cite{brieden_shapefit_2021} and Full-Modeling.
-These approaches have been extensively tested and validated in analyses of the BOSS and DESI surveys \cite{maus_comparison_2023, noriega_comparing_2024, maus_analysis_2024, lai_comparison_2024, collaboration_desi_2025}.
+These approaches have been extensively tested and validated in analyses of the BOSS and DESI surveys \cite{maus_comparison_2023, noriega_comparing_2024, maus_analysis_2024, lai_comparison_2024, desi_collaboration_desi_2025-1}.

 Compression analysis focuses on fitting a set of compressed physical parameters that describe the shape and the anisotropies of the galaxy power spectrum.
-These include the $f\sigma_8$ and the scaling parameters $\apar$ and $\aper$, which are often reparameterized into the isotropic dilation parameter $\aiso \equiv \apar^{1/3} \aper^{2/3}$ and the Alcock-Paczynski (AP) parameter $\aap \equiv \apar \aper^{-1}$.
+These include the scaling parameters $\apar$, $\aper$ and the growth rate $f\sigma_8$.
+The scaling parameters are often reparameterized into the isotropic dilation parameter $\aiso \equiv \apar^{1/3} \aper^{2/3}$ and the Alcock-Paczynski (AP) parameter $\aap \equiv \apar \aper^{-1}$.
 ShapeFit further introduces two shape-related parameters, $m$ and $n$, to capture information from the early-time transfer function.
-In this work, we vary only one shape parameter $m$, while keeping $n$ fixed, and we report ShapeFit results relative to a reference cosmology, specifically using $dm \equiv m-1$ and $df \equiv f/f^{\rm{fid}}$.
+In this work, we vary only one shape parameter $m$, while keeping $n$ fixed~\cite{brieden_shapefit_2021, desi_collaboration_desi_2025-1}.
+We report ShapeFit results relative to a reference cosmology, specifically using $dm \equiv m-1$ and $df \equiv f/f^{\rm{fid}}$.

 Another fitting approach, known as Full-Modeling analysis, avoids the compression steps and directly fits cosmological models to the power spectrum signals.
 In this way, the parameter dependence of the linear power spectrum along and geometrical information are not kept separate.
-This allows for a direct comparison between theoretical predictions and observational data, leading direct constraints on cosmological parameters.
-In our baseline fitting procedure, we sample five cosmological parameters: $h$, $\omega_{\rm cdm}$, $\omega_b$, $\ln(10^{10}A_s)$, $n_s$.
+This allows for a direct comparison between theoretical predictions and observational data and thus gives direct constraints on parameters.
+In our baseline fitting procedure, we consider five cosmological parameters: $h$, $\omega_{\rm cdm}$, $\omega_b$, $\ln(10^{10}A_s)$, $n_s$.
 These parameters are directly used in theoretical models, which facilitates the calculation and a direct comparison of cosmological biases introduced by redshift errors.